PF

 Instructions

-2. 2Place the beef, onion, jalapeño, and garlic in a large skillet over medium-high heat.
-Cook, breaking it up with a wooden spoon, until the beef is browned, and the onions are tender, about 8 minutes.
-Remove the skillet from the heat.
+1. 1Place the ground beef, onion, jalapeño, and fresh garlic in a large skillet over medium-high heat.
+Cook for 8–10 minutes, breaking up the beef with a wooden spoon, until the beef is browned and no longer pink and the onions are tender.
+Remove from heat.

-4. 4Wrap the tortillas in a damp paper towel or tea towel and microwave for 1 minute.
+3. 3Wrap the corn tortillas in a damp paper towel and microwave for 1 minute until pliable and warm.

 Nutrition — Per Serving